amida-tech/ionic-oauth-demo/README.md

 bower install
 ```

+#### iOS

-If you're using iOS... go and modify your IonicApp-Info.plist file located at `platforms/ios/IonicApp/IonicApp-Info.plist` and add this to it:
+DRE is currently setup for http NOT https... iOS doesn't like that (for good reason).
+Currently a workaround until DRE adds https is to... go and modify your IonicApp-Info.plist file located at `platforms/ios/IonicApp/IonicApp-Info.plist` and add this to it:

 ```
 <key>NSAppTransportSecurity</key>